sdiehl/subpy/README.md

 ```

 The ``validator`` command can be used to raise when unsupported
 features are detected in the given source.
+For example, we'll
+support the python feature set excluding list comprehensions and
+set comprehensions.

 ```python
 from subpy import validator, FullPython, FeatureNotSupported